-Not only would a "per scan" theory of liability hinder innovation, it would promote meritless litigation by permitting uncapped cumulative statutory damages (further aggregated in the class action context) that threaten extraordinary penalties on employers operating in good-faith in Illinois.
-Like application of the continuing violation doctrine, this would be inconsistent with BIPA's goals of "prevent[ion] and deterren[ce]."
-See Rosenbach, 2019 IL 123186, ¶ 37, 129 N.E.3d at 1207.
-Here, it would be purely punitive.
-After all, a company forced to shutter its business cannot remediate its good-faith errors, and the employees forced out of work in the process are certainly not served by this outcome.
+The district court's interpretation of BIPA undermines this remedial objective by permitting uncapped cumulative statutory damages (further aggregated in the class action context) that threaten extraordinary, and potentially devastating, penalties on employers operating in good faith in Illinois.
+This goes far beyond "prevent[ion] and deterren[ce]" and is purely punitive.
+See Rosenbach, 129 N.E.3d at 1207.
+After all, a company forced to shutter its business cannot remediate its good faith errors, and the employees forced out of work in the process are certainly not served by this outcome.
+This punitive interpretation of BIPA cannot be squared with the statute's deterrent and remedial goals.

-Such a construction of BIPA would also be contrary to the public interest and would prompt a further expansion of class action litigation.
-The litigation boom in Illinois federal and state courts following the January 2019 Rosenbach decision is instructive.
-For the ten years prior to the decision, the plaintiffs' bar filed 173 cases; in just the five months after the Rosenbach decision, 151 BIPA class actions were filed.4 By October 2019, over 300 BIPA actions were pending in Illinois state court,5 and as of February 2021, more than 1,000 BIPA actions had been filed in the preceding two years in Illinois alone, representing more than a five-fold increase in BIPA litigation in one-fifth the time that the first cases were filed.6
+Moreover, the district court's construction of BIPA is contrary to the public interest and will prompt a further explosion of litigation and clogged court dockets.
+Retailers and restaurants, which provide employment for many workers in Illinois, were threatened with litigation seeking damages for technical violations of BIPA even before the district court's ruling.
+Illinois state and federal courts were besieged by BIPA actions that only increased after the January 2019 Rosenbach decision.
+Indeed, the plaintiffs' bar filed 173 BIPA class actions in under five months-that is 22 more cases than plaintiffs filed in the preceding ten years.
+By October 2019, over 300 BIPA actions were pending in Illinois state court, and as of February 2021, more than 1,000 BIPA actions had been filed in the preceding two years in Illinois alone.
+The onslaught of opportunistic litigation in this space has continued unabated.

-The onslaught of opportunistic litigation in this space has continued unabated and is expected to grow given the need for increased use of contactless and remote technology during the pandemic.
 Over the past year alone: